TIBCOSoftware/flogo/docs/content/labs/helloworld.md

 ![step 5](../../images/labs/helloworld/step5.png)

 A list with all the activities the Flogo Web UI knows about will appear.
 From the list you can pick the "Log Message" activity (or use the searchbar to find it) and click it to make sure it is added to the flow.
 As you hover over the newly added activity, a cog will appear and as you hover over that thing, a menu will appear to configure your activity.
 In this window you can configure the inputs of the "Log Message" activity.
-Click on "_a.. message_" and type (or copy/paste) `string.concat("Hello ", $flow.name)` in the box (on the right hand side of the screen).
+Click on "_a.. message_" and type (or copy/paste) `string.concat("Hello ", $.pathParams.name)` in the box (on the right hand side of the screen).

 ## Step 6: Return data